kyle782/Eventile/README.md

 > grails run-app

--- Grails will then resolve all dependencies using Gradle (enable???), and then start the application server.
+-- Grails will then resolve all dependencies using Gradle, and then start the application server.

 - Navigate to [http://localhost:8080](http://localhost:8080) in your favourite web browser to enjoy.